 Communications interns gain experience in advancing civil liberties by shaping how the public relates to the ACLU and civil liberties issues.
 Our program mobilizes Nebraskans to take action, educates the public about their rights and influences the way civil liberties are discussed in our state.
+These internships are designed for and only available to university students.

 ROLES AND RESPONSIBILITIES

-- Assist with quarterly reporting on communications activities.
+- Assist with reporting on communications activities.

 - Other duties as assigned.